microsoft/PSRule-vscode/README.md

 `PSRule.documentation.localePath`               | The locale path to use for locating rule documentation.
 The VS Code locale will be used by default.
 `PSRule.documentation.customSnippetPath`        | The path to a file containing a rule documentation snippet.
 When not set, built-in PSRule snippets will be used.
 `PSRule.documentation.snippet`                  | The name of a snippet to use when creating new rule documentation.
 By default, the built-in `Rule Doc` snippet will be used.
 `PSRule.execution.notProcessedWarning`          | Warn when objects are not processed by any rule.
+This option is deprecated and replaced by `PSRule.execution.unprocessedObject`.
 `PSRule.execution.ruleExcluded`                 | Determines how to handle excluded rules.
 When set to `None`, PSRule will use the default (`Ignore`), unless set by PSRule options.
 `PSRule.execution.ruleSuppressed`               | Determines how to handle suppressed rules.
+When set to `None`, PSRule will use the default (`Warn`), unless set by PSRule options.
+`PSRule.execution.unprocessedObject`            | Determines how to report objects that are not processed by any rule.
 When set to `None`, PSRule will use the default (`Warn`), unless set by PSRule options.
 `PSRule.experimental.enabled`                   | Enables experimental features in the PSRule extension.
 `PSRule.notifications.showChannelUpgrade`       | Determines if a notification to switch to the stable channel is shown on start up.
 `PSRule.notifications.showPowerShellExtension`  | Determines if a notification to install the PowerShell extension is shown on start up.